-- The main command, MainCmd, is followed by an optional subcommand (SubCmd) or sensor property (Property). - The MainCmd and the SubCmd/Property must be separated with the space ' ' character. - When entering new settings the Property is followed by a parentheses containing commaseparated values.

-- The command string must be terminated by a Line Feed character (ASCII code 10).
-Termination with Carriage Return followed by Line Feed is also allowed. - The command string is not case sensitive (UPPER/lower-case). - A valid command string is acknowledged with the character '#' while character '\' indicates an error.
-Both are followed by Carriage Return/ Line Feed (CRLF). - For most errors a short error message is also given subsequent to the error indicator. - There are also special commands with short names and dedicated tasks, as save, reset, and help. - All names and numbers are separated by tabulator spacing (ASCII code 9). - The string is terminated by Carriage Return and Line Feed (ASCII code 13 & 10).
+- The main command, MainCmd, is followed by an optional subcommand (SubCmd) or sensor property (Property). - The MainCmd and the SubCmd/Property must be separated with the space ' ' character. - When entering new settings the Property is followed by parentheses containing comma-separated values. - The command string must be terminated by Carriage Return and Line Feed (ASCII code 13 and 10). - The command string is not case sensitive (UPPER/lower-case). - A valid command string is acknowledged with the character '#' while character '' indicates an error.
+Both are followed by Carriage Return/ Line Feed (CRLF).
+For most errors a short error message is also given subsequent to the error indicator. - There are also special commands with short names and dedicated tasks, as save, reset, and help.

+All names and numbers are separated by tabulator spacing (ASCII code 9).

+The output string is terminated by Carriage Return and Line Feed (ASCII code 13 & 10).